 The Road Not Taken by Robert Frost

-Have you ever wished that life is like an eraser, when you commit mistake, it's easier to erase and forget about everything.
+Have you ever wished life to be like an eraser, where you can easily wipe unwanted mistakes and totally forget about it?
 No scar, no evidence and no pain.
+Nada.

-For many times before, I have thought of the chance to undone the things which I regret doing in my past.
+Many times in the past, I have ponder on the chance to undone the things which I regret doing in just a snap of my fingers.

 The Road not taken is a poem that simply conveys the importance of decision making.

 "Two roads diverged in a yellow wood,